 Start small, scale fast

-Nominal allows finance teams to start with one workflow, such as auto-matching intercompany transactions, and then expand into eliminations, ledger mapping, and full reporting.
+Nominal allows finance teams to start with one workflow, such as ledger mapping, and then expand into eliminations, transaction matching, and full reporting.

 Bring stakeholders into the loop